Harrisonburg City Public Schools Visa Sponsorship Jobs USA

 - Experience working directly with individuals and families from diverse racial, ethnic, and socioeconomic backgrounds.

-- Excellent written and verbal communication skills and the ability to present to diverse audiences to foster professional relationships and express and/or exchange ideas.
+- Excellent written and verbal communication skills and the ability to present to diverse audiences, specifically racially, ethnically, and socioeconomically, and other marginalized communities to foster professional relationships and express and/or exchange ideas.

-- Proficiency in the use of a variety of office/instructional equipment and technology with experience using Microsoft Office, Google Workspace, and email.
+- Proficiency in the use of a variety of office equipment and technology with experience using Microsoft Office, email, and information system applications.

 - Demonstrated leadership qualities and personal characteristics necessary for working effectively with students, teachers, administrators, and the community.